 Mr. Six did not abandon the established precepts of the genre.
 The film begins in a very familiar fashion.
 Two young women, Lindsey (Ashley C. Williams) and Jenny (Ashlynn Yennie) are on holiday vacation from the United States in Europe.
-It must be an imperative that every young woman tourist has to drive at night deserted road through the woods.
+It must be imperative that every young woman tourist has to drive at night deserted road through the woods.
 Predictably the young ladies get a flat and have neither the inclination nor proficiency to change the tire themselves.
 Needless to mention it is a very dark and stormy night.
 Here’s a little piece of advice for you girls traveling abroad.
 If you find yourself in a similar situation RUN; It is much better to remain sopping wet and cold than anything your perspective host has in store for you.
 The lamentable Jenny and Lindsey find themselves knocking on the door of Dr. Heiter (Dieter Laser).
 It turns out that he is one of leading surgeons when it comes to separating conjoined twins.
 In his deranged professional opinion separating people is no challenge at all.
-What really interests him is joining people together via their digestive systems by connecting the anus of one person to the mouth of another stringing his ‘patients’ together in a hellish daisy chain.
+What interests him is joining people together via their digestive systems by connecting the anus of one person to the mouth of another stringing his ‘patients’ together in a hellish daisy chain.
 The girls are horrified when they discover they are to become part of Herr Doctor’s fiendish experiments.
-He intends to connect them to a captive truck driver but he proves to be medically incompatible with the young women.
-Ultimately that function as well as the admirable position of first in line goes to a Japanese tourist Katsuro (Akihiro Kitamura).
-If you are being forced into participation in this experiment the first place position is the one to hope for. .
-Eventually a pair of policemen, detectives Kranz (Andreas Leupold) and Voller (Peter Blankenstein)come poking around ruining the doctor’s fun just as he is making some headway.
+He intends to connect them to a captive truck driver, but he proves to be medically incompatible with the young women.
+Ultimately that function, as well as the admirable position of first in line, go to a Japanese tourist Katsuro (Akihiro Kitamura).
+If you are being forced into participation in this experiment the first place position is the one to hope for.
+Eventually, a pair of police officers, detectives Kranz (Andreas Leupold) and Voller (Peter Blankenstein)come poking around ruining the doctor’s fun just as he is making some headway.